-Andrew Mytelka, the Managing Partner of the firm, is an accomplished business litigator who oversees much of the firm’s litigation practice and focuses on representing the firm’s clients as both plaintiff and defense counsel in securities fraud and other complex litigation matters.
+Andrew Mytelka is an accomplished business litigator who oversees much of the firm’s litigation practice and focuses on representing the firm’s clients as both plaintiff and defense counsel in securities fraud and other complex litigation matters.

 Originally hailing from New York, Andy has lived in Galveston, Texas for over 35 years.
 He represents a wide variety of the firm’s clients, including publicly traded entities, institutional investors, insurance companies, banks and other financial institutions, as well as individuals and central appraisal districts.
 Andy has extensive experience in business and tort law with a particular emphasis on insurance, tax, securities and accounting fraud matters.
 He has experience with breach of contract issues, lender liability disputes, fraud, civil conspiracy actions, matters arising negligent misrepresentation, and claims regarding tortious interference with business relations.
 Andy practices in both state and federal courts and is admitted to the Supreme Court of the United States as well as numerous other appellate courts.